teja-1403/Forage/README.md

 Here is task

 Film a 5 to 10-minute video presentation outlining your findings from the previous task.
 Upload it below once done.
 Remember to not be too technical!

+#
+📣 Feel free to have a look at all the files in this repository !🤗

+❎ In case you find issues in any of my Repositories, you can Hit Me Up [here](https://github.com/issues)! 👈